Generalizing to Unseen Domains: A Survey on Domain Generalization: Discussion

 \subsection{Summary of Existing Literature}

-The quantity and diversity of training data are of great importance to a model's generalization ability.
-Many methods aim to enrich the training data using the aforementioned data manipulation methods to achieve good performance.
+The quantity and diversity of training data are critical to a model's generalization ability.
+Many methods aim to enrich the training data with the data manipulation methods to achieve good performance.
 However, one issue of the data manipulation methods is that there is a lack of theoretical guarantee of the unbound risk of generalization.
 Therefore, it is important to develop theories for the manipulation-based methods which could further guide the data generation designs without violating ethical standards.

 Compared to data manipulation, representation learning has theoretical support in general \citep{ben2007analysis,blanchard2011generalizing,albuquerque2019adversarial}.
 Kernel-based methods are widely used in traditional methods while deep learning-based methods play a leading role in recent years.
 While domain adversarial training often achieves better performance in domain adaptation, in DG, we did not see significant results improvements from these adversarial methods.
 We think this is probably because the task is relatively easy.
 For the explicit distribution matching, more and more works tend to match the joint distributions rather than just match the marginal~\citep{blanchard2011generalizing,Li2018DomainGW} or conditional~\citep{li2018domain} distributions.
 Thus, it is more feasible to perform dynamic distribution matching~\citep{wang2018visual,wang2020transfer}.
 Both disentanglement and IRM methods have good motivations for generalization, while more efficient training strategy can be developed.
-There are several studies \cite{shui2021benefits} that pointed out merely learning domain-invariant features are not sufficient for generalization and representation smoothness should also be considered.
+There are several studies \cite{shui2021benefits} that pointed out merely learning domain-invariant features are insufficient and representation smoothness should also be considered.

 For learning strategy, there is a trend that many works used meta-learning for DG, where it requires to design better optimization strategies to utilize the rich information of different domains.
 In addition to deep networks, there are also some work~\citep{ryu2019generalized} that used random forest for DG, and we hope more diverse methods will come.